ohthehugemanatee/win10vm/README.md

 * CPU threads selected to get maximum L2 cache (spread across as many cores as possible)
 * CPU cache in passthrough mode
 * Assign memory in 1GB hugepages
+* Enable 3d acceleration on the virtio GPU, but not the spice display